-According to Finances Online, the total mobile POS transaction value was over a million in 2020.
-It shows the fact that more retailers opt for using mobile devices instead of a giant POS hardware to process the transactions.
-However, the majority of mobile POS apps (mPOS) are compatible with the iOS operating system, instead of Android.
-Let’s find out why retailers hesitate to use an Android mobile POS system.
+Finances Online says the total mobile POS transaction value was over a million in 2020.
+It shows that more retailers use mobile devices instead of giant POS hardware to process transactions.
+However, most mobile POS apps (mPOS) are compatible with the iOS operating system instead of Android.
+Let’s discover why retailers hesitate to use an Android mobile POS system.

 What is a mobile POS app?

 A mobile POS application is a portable POS (Point of sales) system on a smartphone or tablet.
-It can process payments for on-the-go businesses, such as fast food, coffee shops, and restaurants.
+It can process payments for on-the-go businesses like fast food, coffee shops, and restaurants.

 How does a mobile POS app work?

-Why more and more retailers fall in love with a mobile POS system?
+Why do more and more retailers fall in love with a mobile POS system?

-So, the mobile-driven POS system has become more and more popular among businesses due to its considerable advantages.
-Here is a shortlist of mPOS benefits that we have summarised to get you an insight.
+So, the mobile-driven POS system has become increasingly popular among businesses due to its considerable advantages.
+Here is a short list of mPOS benefits that we have summarised to get you an insight.

-Traditional POS system is worth its weight in gold because of not only its importance to business but also its expensive price.
-Contrastly, a mobile POS app only requires a tablet or smartphone instead of a bulky stationary POS terminal.
+Traditional POS system is worth its weight in gold because of their importance to business and their high price.
+In contrast, a mobile POS app only requires a tablet or smartphone instead of a bulky stationary POS terminal.

-Thanks to mPOS, a salesperson now can greet customers at the door, bring a POS system to a customer’s location to help the customer search for items, scan barcodes, and do checkout.
+Thanks to mPOS, a salesperson can now greet customers at the door and bring a POS system to a customer’s location to help the customer search for items, scan barcodes, and do checkout.

 Why do most mPOS developers not prefer Android?

 Most mobile POS apps work only on the iOS operating system instead of Android.
-That’s because Apple is still leading the US smartphone market with a 40% market share in the third quarter of 2020 according to Counterpoint Research.
+According to Counterpoint Research, Apple is still leading the US smartphone market with a 40% market share in the third quarter of 2020.

 More importantly, Android is more targeted by hackers, so many POS providers are concerned about the security of this operating system.

-Android relies on open-source codes not a closed system like Apple’s.
-Open-source code is designed on purpose to be publicly accessible—anyone can see, distribute, and even modify the code when they see fit.
-It means that owners of Android devices can play around with their phone’s and tablet’s operating system.
-If Android users tinker too much with the device, there will be weaknesses in security.
+Android relies on open-source codes, not a closed system like Apple’s.
+Open-source code is designed to be publicly accessible—anyone can see, distribute, and even modify the code when they see fit.
+It means that owners of Android devices can play around with their phones and tablet operating systems.
+There will be security weaknesses if Android users tinker too much with the device.
 At that time, hackers can find that device because of open-source software and attack the vulnerability in that code.

-Even so, there are still plenty of businesses that use the Android operating system, especially in Asia.
-For instance, according to StatCounter, the market share of Android in the most populous market in the world, China was over 71%, while iOS is at 27%.
-In southeast Asia, Android was even dominant over iOS.
+Even so, plenty of businesses still use the Android operating system, especially in Asia.
+For instance, according to StatCounter, the market share of Android in the most populous market in the world, China, was over 71%, while iOS is at 27%.
+In Southeast Asia, Android was even dominant over iOS.

-That’s because Android is considered to be cheaper and more independent than iOS.
-If a customer chooses to use Android, there are various options available at different price points, such as Samsung, Huawei, and Nokia instead of a costly Apple device.
+That’s because Android is considered cheaper and more independent than iOS.
+If a customer chooses Android, various options, such as Samsung, Huawei, and Nokia, are available at different prices instead of a costly Apple device.
 Besides, a user of iOS also heavily depends on Apple’s server.

 An mPOS plays nice with both iOS and Android

 ConnectPOS is a mobile POS system that helps you to sell on the go and manage multi-stores from anywhere.
-It is compatible with all mobile devices (iOS and Android) and PC (Windows and Mac OS) for retailers flexibly using any smartphone or tablet to run a POS system.
+It is compatible with all mobile devices (iOS and Android) and PC (Windows and Mac OS) for retailers to flexibly use any smartphone or tablet to run a POS system.